spUK2020/wdthecloudforge.github.io/devops.md

 Azure DevOps has a number of different services that need to be considered when setting up the service and the operational model to support the use and adoption by teams.
 It's key to look at the structure of an orgnaisation to best align this model for supporting growth and usability movings forward.

-This guide is perscriptive in providing a way to get started with a view to scale moving forward.
+This guide is prescriptive in providing a way to get started with a view to scale moving forward.

 ## Get Started